Visit Iceland On A Budget | Tips To Save You Money

 Why Is Iceland Expensive To Visit?

 Iceland is often said to be one of the most expensive countries in the world.
-Its high living and import costs mean that accommodation, food, transport, and activities are not cheap compared to other destinations, but that doesn’t mean it can’t be visited on a budget.
+Its high living and import costs mean that accommodation, food, transport, and activities are certainly not cheap.

 Tips For Visiting Iceland On A Budget